DJV22/Hound_PVE/GAMESERVER.md

 Decide gameserver name - usually based on what game it is for and how the game is played ex.
-Minecraft survival = houndcraft, ex. minecraft create mod = houndcreate or another option is 1 gameserver per game (minecraft, Palworld, Ark) and each gameserver can have different instances run based on desires. good practice to have a template based on initial design for ease of creating on the fly Using a turnkey LXC template for gameserver use the following settings 32 GiB, 12 cores, 18 GB memory, and 6 GB swap.
-You can adjust according to your individual needs.
-All other settings should be default and should be confirmed
+Minecraft survival = houndcraft, ex. minecraft create mod = houndcreate or another option is 1 gameserver per game (minecraft, Palworld, Ark) and each gameserver can have different instances run based on desires. good practice to have a template based on initial design for ease of creating on the fly Using a turnkey LXC template for gameserver use the following settings

+`SETTINGS`
+- 32 GiB
+- 12 cores
+- 18 GB memory (18432)
+- 6 GB swap (6144) `You can adjust according to your individual needs`
+- All other settings should be default and should be confirmed

 Completing the install
 goto console login in as root, follow prompts to create server.
 I use the following settings